BirgittaHauser/Write-to-IFS-with-SQL/README.md

 The SQL Stored Procedure TABLE2XML

 ## Author
-<strong>Birgitta Hauser<strong> has been a Software and Database Engineer since 2008, focusing on RPG, SQL and Web development on IBM i at Toolmaker Advanced Efficiency GmbH in Germany.
+<strong>Birgitta Hauser</strong> has been a Software and Database Engineer since 2008, focusing on RPG, SQL and Web development on IBM i at Toolmaker Advanced Efficiency GmbH in Germany.
 She also works in consulting with regard to modernizaing applications on the IBM i as well as in education as a trainer for RPG and SQL developers.

 Since 2002 she has frequently spoken at the COMMON User Groups and other IBM i and Power Conferences in Germany, other European Countries, USA and Canada.